static-frame/static-frame/README.rst

 14        5.8       4.0       Iris-setosa
 <int64>   <float64> <float64> <<U15>

-We can add two additional columns to evaulate the effectivess of the classifier.
+We can add two additional columns to evaluate the effectivess of the classifier.
 First, we can add an "observed" column by adding the original "species" column from the original ``Frame``.
 In assigning a ``Series`` to a ``Frame``, only values found in the intersection of the indices will be added as a column.

 >>> data_test['observed'] = data['species']
 >>> data_test.head()